 - Almost every kind of toy.

 - There are a couple of BIONICLE masks that have a second face on the top, requiring the head to be turned upside-down.
 Thankfully only for creepy villain characters.
 The Vahki sets, meanwhile, can go from bipedal mode to four-legged, for which one has to bend all limbs and the head backwards.
-Of course, the better articulated toys can be disfigured in infinite ways, but these examples are actually "enforced" by the story material.
+Of course, almost every Bionicle toy has a level of abnormal movement (often in the limbs), owing to the ball-and-socket joints commonly found as part of the construction, with the better articulated toys capable of being disfigured in infinite ways, although the examples listed are actually "enforced" by the story material.